-In this tutorial we will show you how to install Go on CentOS 8.
-For those of you who didn’t know, Go also know as Golang is an open source programming language that makes it easy to build simple, reliable, and efficient software.
-In a nutshell, Go is an elegant language with a clean and concise specifications that are readable and comprehensive.
-One of the major strengths of Golang is its concurrency, which means multiple process of the Go applications can run at same time.
+In this tutorial, we will show you how to install Go on CentOS 8.
+For those of you who didn’t know, Go also know as Golang is an open-source programming language that makes it easy to build simple, reliable, and efficient software.
+In a nutshell, Go is an elegant language with clean and concise specifications that are readable and comprehensive.
+One of the major strengths of Golang is its concurrency, which means multiple processes of the Go applications can run at the same time.

 Install Go on CentOS 8